Resources for Faculty and Staff

 GO-MAP funding is allocated on the basis of departmental nominations.
 Student applications for funding are not accepted.

-GO-MAP encourages the nomination of students who have achieved academic merit despite significant social, economic, or educational challenges in their pursuit of higher education, such as students who are first-generation to attend college or graduate school, or students whose educational training has not exposed them to a wide array of resources.
+GO-MAP encourages the nomination of students who have achieved academic merit despite significant social, economic, or educational challenges in their pursuit of higher education, such as students who are first-generation or students whose educational training has not exposed them to a wide array of resources.

-Graduate programs are notified of various funding opportunities through GO-MAP, and are encouraged to establish internal guidelines for identifying and nominating potential award recipients.
-Calls for diversity fellowship nominations usually go out at the beginning of January; nomination usually are due to the GO-MAP office by the mid-February.
-For more information about nominating a student for a GO-MAP diversity fellowship and for current year's deadlines, email gomap at u.washington.edu, or visit the funding page.
+Graduate programs are notified of various funding opportunities through GO-MAP and are encouraged to establish internal guidelines for identifying and nominating potential award recipients.
+Calls for diversity fellowship nominations usually go out at the beginning of January; nomination are due to the GO-MAP office by mid-February.
+For more information about nominating a student for a GO-MAP diversity fellowship and for current year's deadlines, email firstname.lastname@example.org, or visit the funding page.

 Departments are invited to apply for the Graduate Opportunity Program (GOP) award, a merit-based research assistantship designed to increase the quality of education and research at the University of Washington.
-Since the quality of graduate programs depends to a great extent upon intellectually talented, highly motivated, and well prepared students from diverse backgrounds, departmental awards will be made on a competitive basis to graduate units seeking assistance in developing a diverse community of scholars and/or scholarship and research that explores and supports cultural diversity.
+Since the quality of graduate programs depends upon intellectual talent, to a great extent, from highly motivated and well prepared students from diverse backgrounds, departmental awards will be made on a competitive basis to graduate units seeking assistance in developing a diverse community of scholars and/or scholarship and research that explores and supports cultural diversity.

 Departments selected may award GOP funding to recruit students who have achieved academic merit despite significant obstacles in their pursuit of higher education, students who are the first generation to attend college or graduate school, or students whose educational training has not exposed them to a wide array of resources.
 Award recipients must be citizens, immigrants, or permanent residents of the US, and must be in the first year of graduate study at the UW.

 A call for applications for the GOP typically go out in November, with a submission deadline of early December.
-For more information about the GOP application process, current year's deadline, etc., For more information about nominating a student for a GO-MAP diversity fellowship and for current year's deadlines, email gomap at u.washington.edu, or visit the funding page.
+For more information about nominating a student for a GO-MAP diversity fellowship and for current year's deadlines, email email@example.com, or visit the funding page.

 Graduate Opportunities and Minority Achievement Program (GO-MAP)